henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 - IDENTIFY_DC: if set, the item needs identification.The normal description is created from id as usual.
 The description for unknown as  it's message map key suffixed with _UNKNOWN.

-Some consumables, primarily plants, may not be known to the
+Some consumables, primarily plants, may not be known to the hero.

 ### Type MEAL or DRINK